 Fill the tub using a thermostatically controlled mixer tap

 A question that some people have asked is “will the water be too hot when I’m filling up the bath?”
 We are happy to say that the answer is no. We only install baths that include thermostatically controlled mixed taps that make sure your bath is filled at a safe, comfortable temperature.

 The time it takes to fill the bath can vary due to the water pressure in your home.
 Sometimes an additional pump is required to speed up this process.
 But this is something we check for you before any work is undertaken.

 Enjoy your bath and maybe the optional luxury features

 Our walk-in baths have a number of luxury options available for your comfort:

-Chromotherapy – This is light based therapy that encourages the mind and body to relax.
-Light waves are a form of energy that when individuals are exposed to, can induce healing within the body.
+Chromotherapy – This is light-based therapy that encourages the mind and body to relax.
+Light waves are a form of energy that when individuals are exposed to them, can induce healing within the body.

 Cosywarm – Some people are worried about getting cold when filling or emptying the bath if their home is not overly warm.
 We developed the Cosywarm to heat the seat and back area of your bath and this can be pre-warmed before you get into the bath.

 Echo – A new feature from Bathing Solutions is our Echo Bluetooth sound system which uses the bath shell to project music from Bluetooth-enabled phones and music players wirelessly.
 This includes simple volume controls at your fingertips.